mehedi-sharif/soulspring/content/why-us.md

   enable: true
   title: Individualized Bio-Wellness Solutions
   subtitle: Healthy longevity is no longer reactive.
 Soul Spring is crafted to enable
-    wellness, detox, and rejuvenation at your cellular core.
+    regeneration, detoxification, and rejuvenation at your cellular core.
   solution_lists:
   - title: Advanced Bio Scanning and Therapeutic Modalities
     image: images/individual-wellness-solutions/01.svg